 The ACA healthcare reform law has two components: The Patient Protection and Affordable Care Act (PPACA) and the Health Care and Education Reconciliation Act.
 You can read a compilation of the ACA, but here’s what you need to know.

 Providing affordable healthcare to more individuals and families is possible through the ACA because of subsidies called premium tax credits.
 The subsidies lower the cost of health insurance for households with incomes between 100% and 400% of the federal poverty level (FPL).
-In 2021, households with an income of greater than 400% still qualify for the premium tax credit.
+In 2021, households with an income of greater than 400% still qualified for the premium tax credit.